Sensirion/arduino-upt-core/README.md

 ```
 3. Compile, Upload and view Serial output using the terminal:

-Note that theses commands must be called from the `Basic_Usage` directory, where the `platformio.ini` file resides.
+Note that theses commands must be called from the `BasicUsage` directory, where the `platformio.ini` file resides.
 ```bash
 pio run -t upload
 ```